brbrr/urbantz-test/README.md

 2. write out some test scenarios so you can organize test runs every time we want to deploy a new version of the app.
 3. try to automate (some of) these scenarios.

+## Bug reports

+All the issues are reported in the issues section of this repo: https://github.com/brbrr/urbantz-test/issues

 ## Test cases

-Due to the bug/uncertainty of expected behavior, I will assume all integers as valid inputs.
+Due to the bug/uncertainty of expected behavior, I will assume all integers as valid inputs, meaning that the theoretical range of valid inputs is [0..Infinity].
+Obviously, there should be a finite range of valid inputs, but this is up for a discussion with product/dev team.

 ### Positive test cases